 Jane van Koeverden

-Jane van Koeverden is an associate producer with CBC Books.
+Jane van Koeverden is a producer with CBC Books.

 Latest from Jane van Koeverden

 Canadian-born author Rebecca Donner wins National Book Critics Circle Award for biography

 Rebecca Donner's book, All The Frequent Troubles of Our Days, is about the author's great-great aunt Mildred Harnack-Fish, who gave her life to resisting Adolf Hitler and the Nazi Party.

 Ivan Coyote, Hiromi Goto, Lee Lai & Alix Ohlin among Canadians shortlisted for 2022 Lambda Literary Awards

 The Lambda Literary Awards have celebrated LGBTQ storytelling for more than three decades.
 This year, a panel of 60 literary professionals selected finalists in 24 categories from 2,300 submissions.

 Michelle Good on her novel Five Little Indians, and the question that guides her writing

 The Cree author's debut novel Five Little Indians will be championed by Christian Allaire on Canada Reads 2022.
 The great book debates take place March 28-31.